‘Turn yourself in’: Gabby Petito’s family, attorney urge Brian Laundrie to surrender as FBI manhunt continues

 “The Laundries did not help us find Gabby.
 They’re sure not going to help us find Brian,” Stafford said.
 “For Brian, we’re asking you to turn yourself in to the FBI or the nearest law enforcement agency.”

+Officials believe Laundrie retreated to the 25,000-square-foot Carlton Reserve in Florida’s Saratoga County shortly after Petito’s parents reported her missing on Sept.
+11. But authorities said the elusive fiancé could be elsewhere or even abroad.

+Petito’s death has been ruled a homicide, but her partner’s possible involvement remains under investigation.
+Federal prosecutors charged him with debit card fraud last week for allegedly spending or withdrawing more than $1,000 from a credit card without authorization after the 22-year-old woman went missing.
+It’s unclear if the card belonged to her.

-Petito’s parents and stepparents appeared at the news conference wearing a blue ribbon, with some of them showing new tattoos that were designed by the 22-year-old.
+Petito’s parents and stepparents appeared at Tuesday’s emotional news conference wearing a blue ribbon, with some of them showing new tattoos — reading “Believe” and “Let It Be” — that were designed by their daughter.
 They also discussed plans to launch a foundation named after her.

 “We’re just hoping that through our tragedy, with losing Gabby, that in the future something good can come out of it, that we can help other people in a similar situation,” stepfather Jim Schmidt said, suggesting the foundation would likely focus on helping families of missing people.